diba-jafarnejad/LLM_project/README.md

 The dataset was preprocessed by removing punctuation, HTML tags, stopwords, and applying tokenization.

 ## Pre-trained Model
-We fine-tuned distilbert-base-uncased, a lightweight version of BERT, for faster and more efficient training.
+We fine-tuned the **`distilbert-base-uncased-finetuned-sst-2-english`** model from Hugging Face for sentiment analysis.

 ✅ Why distilbert-base-uncased?